 Fort Hill – the first site of Umtali (now Mutare)

-The area, which includes the Indaba tree, was originally the site of Chief Mutasa’s kraal where early prospectors and both the Portuguese and BSA Company had tried to win the Chief’s allegiance and permission to prospect for gold in the Penhalonga Valley.
+The area, which includes the Indaba tree, was originally near the site of Chief Mutasa’s kraal at Bunga Guru where early prospectors and both the Portuguese and BSA Company had tried to win the Chief’s allegiance and permission to prospect for gold in the Penhalonga Valley.

-The BSA Company managed to win a mineral Concession and then oust the Portuguese and soon after, Fort Hill was established near the present site of Penhalonga to “protect” the Chief from the Portuguese.
-The buildings were too flimsy to survive, any corrugated iron roofing and doors and windows were carted away to Old Mutare.
-Nevertheless, Fort Hill remains an important part of Zimbabwe’s early Colonial heritage.
+These representatives of the BSACo managed to persuade Chief Mutasa that it was in his best interests to sign a treaty that gave mining and mineral rights to the BSACo.
+Soon after, Fort Hill was established near the present site of Penhalonga to “protect” the Chief from the Portuguese.
+The buildings were too flimsy to survive, any corrugated iron roofing and doors and windows were carted away to Old Umtali.
+Nevertheless, Fort Hill remains an important part of Zimbabwe’s early colonial heritage.

 The remains of Fort Hill are still just visible, a square enclosure with an entrance on the north surrounded by a ditch.
 Inside is a hole 2 metres x 3 metres neatly lined with stones that presumably sheltered the ammunition.
 Excellent 360⁰ views are obtained in all directions and the first hospital site is within one hundred metres.